-Picture this: a steaming bowl of tender trotters in a flavorful broth, infused with aromatic spices and served with a sprinkle of fresh cilantro.
-That, my friends, is the magic of Paye—a popular Pakistani dish made during festive season.
+Picture this- a steaming bowl of gelatinous stew with tender lamb or goat trotters in a flavorful broth, infused with aromatic spices and served with a sprinkle of fresh cilantro.
+That, my friends, is the magic of the popular South Asian delicacy-Paye

 Paye, which literally translates to trotters/feet is a popular dish in many South Asian countries particularly Pakistan and Bangladesh.
-It's essentially a soup/stew made by simmering goat trotters with aromatic spices like ginger, garlic, and turmeric until they become tender.
-This slow cooking process allows the flavors to meld and the collagen from the trotters to infuse the broth, resulting in a rich and flavorful soup.
-Serve the paya hot, garnished with fresh cilantro and a squeeze of lime juice, alongside some warm naan bread for a truly comforting meal.
+It's essentially a soup/stew made by simmering goat or lamb trotters with aromatic spices like ginger, garlic, and turmeric until they become tender.
+This slow cooking process allows the flavors to meld and the collagen from the trotters to infuse the broth, resulting in a rich and flavorful broth.

 The key characteristic of a good paya is its gelatinous texture and mouth feel.
 The stickiness in paya comes from the collagen present in the trotters.
-As the trotters simmer slowly in water, the collagen breaks down and transforms into gelatin, which gives the broth a sticky consistency.
+As the trotters simmer slowly, the collagen breaks down and transforms into gelatin, which gives the broth its characteristic sticky consistency.
 This gelatin adds richness and depth of flavor to the dish.
+A bit debatable, but I find that the stickier the paye, the more satisfying it is.
+Or maybe my mom said that!

 Health Benefits: